 A very important part of Elder Law is planning for the possibility of incapacitation.
 Incapacitation happens to the young and old.
 Furthermore, the young are often the ones required to care for loved ones who have become incapacitated.
 Providing this necessary care has a very significant impact on the life of the caregiver, as well.

 Elder law attorneys regularly assist clients in creating an effective incapacity plan, to help protect them, and their families, against the difficulties this loss can cause.
 People often think of dementia when they consider the need for incapacity planning.
 But there are many unexpected events that can result in the need for an incapacity plan.
 For instance, if you are involved in a serious accident and end up in a coma for a period of time.
 If you have a plan in place, your family will be able to make the important decisions that need to be made on your behalf, without needing to go through a lengthy court proceeding.
 Peace of mind can be an amazing thing.

-If you have questions regarding elder law, or any estate or incapacity planning issues, please contact Sexton, Bailey Attorneys, PA online or by calling us at (470) 443-0062.
+If you have questions regarding elder law, or any estate or incapacity planning issues, please contact Wilcox Attorneys, PA online or by calling us at (470) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018